JamesStewart314/Rofnein-Project/README.md

 ![Rofnein - The Game](Game_Title.png)

-#####  This is a 2D roguelike game project developed for evaluation purposes of the Game Programming Laboratory discipline, taught by professor *Esteban Walter Gonzalez Clua*.
+#####  This is a 2D roguelike game project developed in Python Language for evaluation purposes of the Game Programming Laboratory discipline, taught by professor *Esteban Walter Gonzalez Clua*.

 ## Project Collaborators: